lexfp/aisha2loo/README.md

 # aisha2loo
-esp32+PIR motion detector for alerting me to when my dog goes to the loo
+esp32+PIR motion detector for alerting me to when my dog(Aisha) goes to the loo

 # License